 In gaming history Boulder Dash was I suppose really the first game to be so successful on home computers, a company called Exidy actually housed Atari computers inside cabinets and introduced them to the arcades!
 A Commodore Amiga was even known to be fitted inside a cabinet for the arcades also.
 This was the first time in gamiong history that a game had been ported from a videogame console to an Arcade cabinet!

-I 2002 the game was modernised with tools being added to the gameplay such as a magic hammer to smash boulders and the ability to kick boulders over long distances enabling the played to kill enemies.
+In 2002 the game was modernized with tools being added to the game play such as a magic hammer to smash boulders and the ability to kick boulders over long distances enabling the played to kill enemies.
 Boulder dash EX added similar tools such as ray-guns, dynamite and a telescopic arm.

 In Boulder Dash Treasure Pleasure & Boulder Dash Pirates Quest it was noted that the names on the leaderboards were namely women so one of the biggest changes to the game was to introduce a female charactor called Crystal, quite fitting really!